Chris Burke-Gaffney

-Chris Burke-Gaffney aka "CBG" is a Canadian songwriter, producer, and artist manager.
+Chris Burke-Gaffney, also known as CBG, is a Canadian songwriter, producer, and artist manager.
 Burke-Gaffney also oversees the day-to-day operation of CBG Artist Development.

 History

 Burke-Gaffney started his career as singer/bassist for The Pumps (Polygram).
 He signed his first record deal as a teenager and toured with acts like Triumph, Guns N' Roses, and AC/DC.
 In his early twenties, he wrote his first top-ten single, "Miracle", for Orphan.
 His early songs continue to receive heavy airplay on classic rock radio.

 Chris formed CBG Artist Development to manage and develop singer/songwriter Chantal Kreviazuk.
 He co-wrote / produced her Juno Award-winning and triple-platinum album, Under These Rocks and Stones.
 He also acted as her manager and partnered with The Peter Asher Mgmnt firm in LA.